School dropout rate is low, but it is still happening in Malaysia. Why?

 All students normally go through academic stress, but only a handful of them struggle with tight financial situations.

 Urban poverty is becoming a serious issue especially for school children who crave peer acceptance.
-Urban lifestyle prioritises materialism, causing them to compare themselves to the friends who are doing better.
+Urban lifestyle prioritises materialism, causing them to compare themselves to the friends who are better off.

 Once they feel frustrated and “not enough”, that’s when depression, anxiety, and suicidal thoughts kick in.